 Training will be provided by current and former natural resource professionals in both public, non-profit as well as private sectors.
 Students will be presented with real-world experience and will receive feedback from professionals with expertise in conservation policy.
 Such interactions will be valuable to participants in relation to school success, future career aspirations, and involvement in conservation organizations.

-The sixth year of the program will take place during the 2018-2019 academic year.
+The seventh year of the program will take place during the 2019-2020 academic year.
 Events will be scheduled for four weekends throughout the year (Friday night and most of Saturday).
 Conservation resolution presentations conducted by those involved would be made at the Annual Meeting of the Wildlife Federation in April 2019.
 Selected CLC candidates are encouraged to attend most, if not all, of the four training sessions throughout the year.

 All expenses encountered while participating in the CLC program will be covered by WWF.
 At the successful completion of the year, each participant will receive a Certificate of Accomplishment for the training program, a letter of commendation for their resume portfolio and a $250 scholarship to advance their continuing education.